trishalaneeraj/trishalaneeraj.github.io/about.md

 * Mentoring a Data Science Intern for Summer 2020 at CyberCube.

 ### 2019
-* White Paper on analysis of CyberCube's Cyber Threat Outlook Survey that collected data from domain experts' perspectives on the frequency and severity of the cyber threats facing businesses. [[Link]( https://insights.cybcube.com/post/102fqdw/cyber-security-professionals-unveil-heightened-concerns-around-cascading-impacts)]
+* White Paper on analysis of CyberCube's Cyber Threat Outlook Survey that collected data from domain experts' perspectives on the frequency and severity of the cyber threats facing businesses. [[White Paper]( https://insights.cybcube.com/post/102fqdw/cyber-security-professionals-unveil-heightened-concerns-around-cascading-impacts)]
 * Invited to attend Full-Stack Deep Learning Bootcamp at Berkeley Artificial Intelligence Research at the University of California, Berkeley.
 Awarded Turnitin Scholarship for the program.